samuel-bohman/madengine/README.md

                         generate system config env details by default --force-mirror-local FORCE_MIRROR_LOCAL
                         Path to force all relevant dataproviders to mirror data locally on.
-  --keep-alive          keep Docker container alive after run; will keep model directory after run --keep-model-dir      keep model directory after run --skip-model-run      skips running the model; will not keep model directory after run unless specified through keep-alive or keep-model-dir
+  --keep-alive          keep Docker container alive after run; keeps model directory after run --keep-model-dir      keep model directory after run --skip-model-run      skips running the model; will not keep model directory after run unless specified through keep-alive or keep-model-dir
   --disable-skip-gpu-arch
-                        disables skipping model based on gpu architecture -o OUTPUT, --output OUTPUT
+                        disables skipping model based on GPU architecture -o OUTPUT, --output OUTPUT
                         output file
 ```

-For each model in models.json, the script
+For each model in models.json, the script:
-- builds docker images associated with each model.
+- builds Docker images associated with each model.
 The images are named 'ci-$(model_name)', and are not removed after the script completes.
-- starts the docker container, with name, 'container_$(model_name)'.
+- starts the Docker container, with name, 'container_$(model_name)'.
 The container should automatically be stopped and removed whenever the script exits.
 - clones the git 'url', and runs the 'script'
-- compiles the final perf.csv and perf.html
+- generates the final perf.csv and perf.html

 ### Tag functionality for running model

-With the tag functionality, the user can select a subset of the models, that have the corresponding tags matching user specified tags, to be run.
-User specified tags can be specified with the `--tags` argument.
-If multiple tags are specified, all models that match any tag is selected.
-Each model name in models.json is automatically a tag that can be used to run that model.
-Tags are also supported in comma-separated form as a Jenkins parameter.
+The tag functionality enables users to select and run specific models whose tags match those provided with the `--tags` argument.
+Multiple tags can be specified in a space-separated format, and any model matching at least one tag will be selected (logical OR).
+Each model name in `models.json` is automatically available as a tag.

 #### Search models with tags